Electrical discharge machining: Generalities

 To obtain a specific geometry, the EDM tool is guided along the desired path very close to the work; ideally it should not touch the workpiece, although in reality this may happen due to the performance of the specific motion control in use.
 In this way, a large number of current discharges (colloquially also called sparks) happen, each contributing to the removal of material from both tool and workpiece, where small craters are formed.
 The size of the craters is a function of the technological parameters set for the specific job at hand.
 They can be with typical dimensions ranging from the nanoscale (in micro-EDM operations) to some hundreds of micrometers in roughing conditions.

 The presence of these small craters on the tool results in the gradual erosion of the electrode.
 This erosion of the tool-electrode is also referred to as wear.
 Strategies are needed to counteract the detrimental effect of the wear on the geometry of the workpiece.
 One possibility is that of continuously replacing the tool-electrode during a machining operation.
 This is what happens if a continuously replaced wire is used as electrode.
 In this case, the correspondent EDM process is also called wire EDM.
 The tool-electrode can also be used in such a way that only a small portion of it is actually engaged in the machining process and this portion is changed on a regular basis.
 This is, for instance, the case when using a rotating disk as a tool-electrode.
 The corresponding process is often also referred to as EDM grinding.

 A further strategy consists in using a set of electrodes with different sizes and shapes during the same EDM operation.
 This is often referred to as multiple electrode strategy, and is most common when the tool electrode replicates in negative the wanted shape and is advanced towards the blank along a single direction, usually the vertical direction (i.e. z-axis).
-This resembles the sink of the tool into the dielectric liquid in which the workpiece is immersed, so, not surprisingly, it is often referred to as die-sinking EDM (also called conventional EDM and ram EDM).
+This resembles the sink of the tool into the dielectric liquid in which the workpiece is immersed, so it is often referred to as die-sinking EDM (also called conventional EDM and ram EDM).
 The corresponding machines are often called sinker EDM.
 Usually, the electrodes of this type have quite complex forms.
 If the final geometry is obtained using a usually simple-shaped electrode which is moved along several directions and is possibly also subject to rotations, often the term EDM milling is used.

 In any case, the severity of the wear is strictly dependent on the technological parameters used in the operation (for instance: polarity, maximum current, open circuit voltage).
 For example, in micro-EDM, also known as μ-EDM, these parameters are usually set at values which generates severe wear.
 Therefore, wear is a major problem in that area.